iopipe/slackbot-bionic-eye/README.md

 ```$ sls deploy```

+## Create bucket & update IAM permissions

+Currently, users *must* update the role for their lambda function to
+include access to S3 and Rekognition manually.

+1. Create the bucket specified in your config.local.yml
+2. Add permission to your S3 bucket and to write to the AWS Rekognition service!

 ## Register for Slack events

 The deployment step will provide a URL we will give to Slack to register for